North London Cares is no longer operational – this website is for information only

 • Miss other people less.

-And our third evaluation, conducted over 18 months by our social research partners Renaisi and published in 2019, showed that as a result of being part of North London Cares older and younger neighbours alike feel:
+And our third evaluation, conducted over 18 months by our social research partners Renaisi and published in 2019, showed that as a result of being part of North London Cares older and younger neighbours alike felt: